Venezuela travel guide

 Commercial flights to and from Venezuela remain very limited.

-The commercial routes authorised to operate in Venezuela run to / from: Bolivia, the Dominican Republic, Mexico, Panama, Portugal, Spain and Turkey.
 Websites contain very limited information.
 You should contact and remain in touch with your airline, tour operator or preferred local travel agent for further details on upcoming schedules, availability of seats (including onward connecting flights to the UK), and associated costs.

 Entry and borders